Kanav-Chauhan/Rock-vs-Mine-Prediction/readme.md

-# Rock vs Mine Prediction
+# Rock vs Mine Prediction - [Click for Live Demo](https://kanav-rock-vs-mine-prediction.streamlit.app/)

 This project is a **machine learning classification model** that predicts whether a given object is a **rock** or a **mine** based on sonar data.